Codecademy/docs/content/java/concepts/iterator/terms/set/set.md

 ---
-Title: '.set()'
+Title: ".set()"
-Description: 'Replaces the current entry in the underlying collection of a ListIterator object.'
+Description: "Replaces the current entry in the underlying collection of a ListIterator object."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Collections'
+  - "Collections"
-  - 'Iterators'
+  - "Iterators"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.set()`** method replaces the current entry in the underlying collection of a `ListIterator` object.
 This is the last item returned by the [`.next()`](https://www.codecademy.com/resources/docs/java/iterator/next) or [`.previous()`](https://www.codecademy.com/resources/docs/java/iterator/previous) methods.